Judge tosses ex-basketball players’ ‘Fortnite’ dance lawsuit

 “Plaintiffs seek to place the same square peg into eight round holes in search of a cause of action against Epic Games for its use of the Running Man dance in its game Fortnite.
 But Plaintiffs’ claims that Epic Games copied the dance do not support any of their theories,” the judge wrote.

+Plaintiffs’ attorney Richard Jaklitsch said his clients may not be able to afford the costs of appealing the judge’s ruling.
+He said it seems “un-American” for the company to “profit off the backs of” Nickens and Brantley.

+“Epic can still step up and do the right thing.
+Epic can still step up and acknowledge what these kids did,” he said.

-Nickens was playing professional basketball in Canada and Brantley was working as a sports agent when they sued last year, according to Richard Jaklitsch, one of their attorneys.
-Jaklitsch didn’t immediately respond Monday to an email seeking comment.
+Nickens was playing professional basketball in Canada and Brantley was working as a sports agent when they sued last year, according to Jaklitsch.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.